zemm-io/zemm/README.md

 ## The problem

+### Long list of services that need to work together

+With microservices if you often have long lists of containers that should work together, the easiest way to distribute that is by using a docker-compose.yaml.
+Now people gonna change your yaml for theier needs, how to upgrade that?

 ### Unable to run additional plugins during runtime

 While creating "the next big thing" a microcontainer application which should be as extensible as some PHP Frameworks in the wild,